MaMMoS-project/ML-models/README.md

 - ./experimental-simulation-hc:
     Identify and correct systematic errors between micromagnetics simulations and experimental measurements of Hc Current model version: v0.1

 - ./experimental-simulation-ms:

-    Identify and correct systematic biases in DFT-based simulations of spontaneous magnetization, using statistical modeling of error patterns, AI-driven correction functions, data augmentation for missing experimental values (⚠️ Not yet validated and may introduce bias).
+    Identify and correct systematic errors between simulations of the spontaneous magnetization and experimental measurement (⚠️ Not yet validated and may introduce bias).

+      Current model version: v0.1

+- ./experimental-simulation-tc:

+    Identify and correct systematic errors between simulations of the Curie temperature and experimental measurement (⚠️ Not yet validated and may introduce bias).

       Current model version: v0.1